-The Group's financial statements were prepared on a going concern basis and in accordance with IFRS as adopted by the EU and in accordance with those parts of the UK Companies Act 2006 applicable to companies preparing their accounts in accordance with IFRS.
+The Group's financial statements are prepared on a going concern basis and in accordance IFRS as adopted by the EU and in accordance with those parts of the UK Companies Act 2006 applicable to companies preparing their accounts in accordance with IFRS.

-The Company's financial statements were also prepared in accordance with IFRS and the UK Companies Act 2006.
+The Company's financial statements have also been prepared in accordance with IFRS and the UK Companies Act 2006.

-The financial statements of the Group and Company have been prepared using the historical cost basis as modified by the revaluation of freehold lands and available-for-sale investments.
+The financial statements of the Group and Company are prepared on an historical cost basis as modified by the revaluation of freehold lands and available-for-sale investments.

-The Group's financial statements are presented in Ringgit Malaysia and all values are rounded to the nearest thousand (RM'000) except where otherwise indicated.
-The exchange rate of Ringgit Malaysia to Pounds Sterling at 31 December 2019 was £1: RM5.3722 (RM1: £0.0.1861) and 31 December 2018 was £1: RM5.2532 (RM1: £0.1904).
+The Group's financial statements are presented in Ringgit Malaysia and all values are rounded to the nearest thousand (RM'000) except when otherwise indicated.
+The exchange rate of Ringgit Malaysia to Pounds Sterling at 31 December 2020 was £1: RM5.4904 (RM1: £0.1821) and 31 December 2019 was £1: RM5.3722 (RM1: £0.1861).